sUSD (SUSD) Price Tops $0.99 on Exchanges

-sUSD (SUSD) traded up 0% against the dollar during the 1-day period ending at 15:00 PM ET on November 25th.
-One sUSD token can currently be purchased for $0.99 or 0.00002629 BTC on popular cryptocurrency exchanges.
-Over the last week, sUSD has traded 0.6% lower against the dollar. sUSD has a market capitalization of $43.99 million and approximately $2.35 million worth of sUSD was traded on exchanges in the last 24 hours.
+sUSD (SUSD) traded down 0.2% against the US dollar during the 1-day period ending at 20:00 PM Eastern on November 27th. sUSD has a market capitalization of $43.83 million and $4.27 million worth of sUSD was traded on exchanges in the last 24 hours.
+One sUSD token can currently be bought for $0.99 or 0.00002661 BTC on cryptocurrency exchanges.
+During the last week, sUSD has traded 0.4% lower against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.